czaacza/czaacza/README.md

 - 👨‍💻 Freelance website design and creation
 - 👨‍🏫 Programming coach in [Gigants of Coding](https://www.giganciprogramowania.edu.pl/)
 - 🏔️ Travel and sports lover 🏂
-- 🇫🇮 Currently living and studying in Finland as a member of an exchange programme
+- 🇫🇮 Currently living and studying in Finland as a member of an exchange program

 ---